TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/TipOfTheDay.rst

 2. Just write the code as it is - don't escape or double anything.

-3. Even better: Explicitely specify what kind of code (= textrole) it is.
+3. Even better: Explicitly specify what kind of code (= textrole) it is.
 This better shows the semantics and in the output there may be a a special coloring or highlighting (on the way):

    ================ ================================================= ============================================ ===